vporton/salaries/donations-widget/README.md

 ## Credit

-`favicon.ico` (salary) by I Putu Kharismayadi from the Noun Project, is licensed under CC BY 3.0-US.
+`favicon.ico` (salary) from https://thenounproject.com/search/?q=salary&i=1453098 (licensed to Victor Porton and re-licensed for this project).